Benjamin Franklin needs no introduction.

 A French scientist wrote letters to Benjamin denying the verity of his electrical experiments and defending his own theory.
 He ignored his letters.
 Instead he focused his energy and time on conducting more experiments.

-Lesson 18 — If we start fighting, there are many tongues which are ready to reciprocate maliciously.
+Lesson 18 — If we start fighting, many tongues are ready to reciprocate maliciously.
 Let us keep steering in the right direction.

 15. He performed well in different spheres of life, arts, nature, politics, and science.
 He never looked at his achievements as achievements.
 He looked at everything as a task that fell on him, and that it was his responsibility to finish it.